-Unfortunately, not much.
+Unfortunately, not all that much.
 Readability formulas use the number of syllables, words, or sentences in a document to calculate a score in the form of a grade level, like 10th grade.
-This means that, theoretically, your audience needs at least a 10th grade reading level to understand your content.
+This means that, theoretically, your audience needs at least a 10th-grade reading level to understand your content.

 And that’s exactly what the score is — theoretical.
 If you take that same document and score it using 3 different readability formulas, you’ll get 3 different scores.
 And they may range from 8th grade up to 14th.
 Not all that helpful, is it?

 That’s because a grade-level readability score is not a measure of health literacy.
 Short sentences with short words are just that — short.
 They’re not necessarily understandable, actionable, interesting, or useful to your audience.

 In other words, readability scores can miss a lot.
 They don’t assess whether your material:

 - Uses easy-to-read fonts and numbers in a clean design

 - Has a tone that’s appropriate for your audience